abbas067/MathQuiz-in-C-Sharp/README.md

 # MathQuiz-in-c#
-This is a simple MathQuiz That randomly generates qustions that contains operators +,-,* until you press n it generates questions when you press no it shows how many quaetions you answer how many answers are correct and incorrect and how much score you scored.
+This is a simple MathQuiz That randomly generates qustions that contains operators +,-,* until you press n it generates questions when you press no it shows how many questions you answer how many answers are correct and incorrect and how much score you scored.